Title

 (a) 287(g) Agreement.
 A written Memorandum of Agreement, contract, or arrangement entered into pursuant to Section 287(g) of the Immigration and Nationality Act (8 U.S.C. §1357(g)), authorizing local law enforcement officers to perform the functions of immigration enforcement agents.

 (b) City Agency.
-Any department, board, commission, authority, or officer of the City of Philadelphia, including the Philadelphia Police Department.
+Any City department, agency, division, commission, council, authority, committee, board, or officer of the City of Philadelphia, or other body established by authority of ordinance, executive order, or Charter.

 (c) Employee.
 Any individual employed by or acting on behalf of a City Agency.